Phantom-Studiosad/Exam-Scheduling-Management-System_Mobile-App/README.md

 ## Benefits Of The System

 This system automates the process of exam scheduling and seat allotment processes.
 It provides details and venue for the exams to the students and faculties.

+## Getting Started

+Simple steps to get the mobile application running!!😍

 ## Tools Used